erwanlem/grimble-tiling-wm/README.md

 gnome-extensions install gtile@lmt.github.io.shell-extension.zip
 ```

-Once installed, the extension may not show up in extensions list (especially with wayland).
+Once installed, the extension may not show up in the extensions list (especially with Wayland).
-If that's the case log out and log in.
+If that's the case, log out and log in.

 Once installed you can enable the extension with the *Extensions* app or
 with the following command.